Fergarram/fernando.works/src/routes/article-detail/amateur-archaeology-devlog.md

 Anyways, I bought the thing and went on to enable development mode and got a Hello World app running.

 A few months past by and suddenly decided I wanted to do something with it.
-I thought of remaking [a game I made](https://fergarram.itch.io/amateur-archaeology-iii) for a game jam some years ago using Game Maker.
+I thought of remaking [a game](https://fergarram.itch.io/amateur-archaeology-iii) my cousin [Mario](https://flogar.itch.io/) and I made for a game jam some years ago using Game Maker.
 This was a perfect idea, the game was simple enough so I started on working on it.

 ## Defining the MVP
 As a starting point, the game should have the same functionalities as the original game with some variations and additions: